ns408/ns408.github.io/index.md

 layout: default
 ---

-I am open to a challenging opportunity that fits the following criterion:
+I am open to a challenging opportunity that fits the following criteria:

 * Engineering leadership role